timothyrchew/obsidian_library/Areas/Faith/Prayer List.md

 	- thanksgiving
 	- my immediate:
 		- lead me to the right spiritual resource for Lara and I to engage with together.
+		- help us to navigate the wedding planning gracefully, and united. guide us as we discuss the budget and look to find unity here.
     - spiritual formation
 		- learning how to change and to grow authentically. relying on your power, while doing my part to respond to it.
 		- uncover the roots of my unwanted sexual behavior. help me to get to the root issues, to understand and do work at the core. bring lasting, true heart change to me in this area. help me to learn what the process of true transformation looks like through this part of my life.